 - 5.3.
-We provide prospective students with material information prior to application, including: - This Admissions Policy, including our entry requirements - An overview of the College, our programmes and tuition/other fees charged - Our full terms and conditions - Our tuition fee refund and compensation policy - Our complaints procedure. - 5.4.
+We provide applicants with material information prior to application, including: - This Admissions Policy, including our entry requirements - An overview of the College, our programmes and tuition/other fees charged - Our full terms and conditions - Our tuition fee refund and compensation policy - Our complaints procedure. - 5.4.
 This information is provided via content and downloads on our website and also at some external websites and listings, for example the Unistats or Discover Uni sites. - 5.5.
-Prospective students typically first register their interest via the enquiry form (either in person or online), as well as via email address or telephone numbers on our website.
-After doing so, a member of our ARWA team is assigned to the student and will contact the prospective student within two days to arrange a pre-application information discussion, to take place within the next five days.
-As part of this discussion, the ARWA Officer will discuss with the prospective student their ambitions and study intentions in the context of work, study and English language achievement to date, in order to signpost the prospective student to the most appropriate College programme, or to provision elsewhere, prior to application.
+Applicants typically first register their interest via the enquiry form (either in person or online), as well as via email address or telephone numbers on our website.
+After doing so, a member of our CA team is assigned to the student and will contact the applicant within two days to arrange a pre-application information discussion, to take place within the next five days.
+As part of this discussion, the -CA Officer will discuss with the applicant their ambitions and study intentions in the context of work, study and English language achievement to date, in order to signpost the applicant to the most appropriate College programme, or to provision elsewhere, prior to application.